logicalguess/DynamicBehavior/README.md

     STAssertEquals([obj performSelector:@selector(name)], @"WALKING", @"incorrect value");
     STAssertEquals([(ActivityEnum*)obj name], @"WALKING", @"incorrect value");

-## The LGSelectorExtensible class and category
+## The LGSelectorExtensible Class and Category

 Similar to <code>LGExtensible</code> but it allows specifying different objects for different "replaced" or "added" selectors.
 Here are the protocol and interface: